sodafoundation/soda/roadmap.md

 SODA Eco Projects: Other projects part of SODA Ecosystem/Solution.

 ## Release Roadmap and Scope
-The SODA Releases are made on Quaterly basis currently.
+The SODA Releases are made at least once in 6 months (or on demand)
-- Q1: Mar/Apr
-- Q2: Jun/Jul
-- Q3: Sep/Oct
-- Q4: Dec/Jan

 # 2022
-Under planning.
-Will be updated soon.
-Key areas:
+## May 2022 Scope ('M' Release) (Madagascar Release v1.7.0 ) [Under Development.
+Expected on 31 May 2022]
+ - Heterogeneous Performance Monitoring
+   - Centralized Manager for wider integration for more storage models
+   - Host Mapping Support added for IBM DS8000, Dell EMC VNX Block, Dell EMC VMAX, HPE 3PAR
+   - Detailed verification on Ubuntu 20.04 LTS
-- Container Data Management (SODA CDM)
+ - Container Data Protection for Kubernetes
-- Data Lake (SODA Lake)
+   - Kahu, the new Project for Backup/Restore with Metadata Backup PoC
+ - Bug fixes and improvements for Multicloud, Dashboard, Installer and Documentation

 # 2021
 ## Q4 2021 Scope ('L' Release) (Lamu Release v1.6.0)